kamstrup/fn/README.md

 * Tuple[S,T] as Seq[any]? (we have to do "any" bc the types S!=T)
 * MergeSort[T any](FuncLess[T], seqs ...
 Seq[T]) Seq[T] -- lazy merge sorting of pre-sorted Seqs
 * Compound FuncCollect, CollectorOf[S,T any](funcs ...
 FuncCollect[S,T]) FuncCollect[S,[]T]
+* Seq[Arithmetic] producing random numbers?
+* Seq for *sql.Rows, with some type safe mechanism for reading rows

 OPTIMIZATIONS
 * Seq of single element (see SingletOf(t))